ethanterrero/envoy-hackathon/daily-news/PRESENTATION.md

 - [ ] Integration with calendar/scheduling tools

 **Technical Improvements**:
-- [ ] Caching layer for better performance
+- [ ] Enhanced caching strategies for offline support
-- [ ] Multi-language support
+- [ ] Multi-language support for global audiences
-- [ ] Advanced filtering options
+- [ ] Advanced filtering options (by source, category, date)
 - [ ] Analytics dashboard for engagement metrics

+**Deployment & Scaling**:
+- [ ] One-click deployment to Vercel/Netlify
+- [ ] CDN optimization for global performance
+- [ ] Mobile app wrapper (PWA capabilities)
+- [ ] Enterprise API rate limit management

 ### 9. Q&A (3 minutes)
 **Anticipated Questions**:
-- *"How do you ensure news quality?"* → Date validation + citation requirements
+- *"How do you ensure news quality?"* → Date validation + citation requirements + Wikipedia exclusion
-- *"What if OpenAI API fails?"* → Graceful error handling with fallbacks
+- *"What if OpenAI API fails?"* → Intelligent caching + graceful error handling with cached data fallbacks
-- *"Can it be customized?"* → Architecture supports easy category modification
+- *"Can it be customized?"* → Architecture supports easy category modification and personalization
-- *"How often does it update?"* → Real-time fetching with each page load
+- *"How often does it update?"* → Real-time fetching with 10-minute cache cycles for API efficiency
+- *"What's needed to run this?"* → Just Node.js, API keys in .env file, 5-minute setup
+- *"Can it work offline?"* → Intelligent caching provides recent data even without internet

 ---